sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 The dashboard answers key marketing questions:

-- Which marketing channel generate the highest revenue?
+- Which marketing channel generates the highest revenue?
-- Which campaign deliver the best performance?
+- Which campaign delivers the best performance?
 - What are the monthly revenue trends over time?
 - What is the payment success rate across all orders?
 - Which channels contribute the largest share of sales?